samdods/Restart-iOS/README.md

 It's very simple when broken down:
 * Dequeue a collection view cell in the usual way and add a subview to it
-* Set the cell's corner radius to 1 point
+* Set the cell's corner radius to non-zero
-* Set the subview's shadow opacity to 1
+* Set the subview's shadow opacity to non-zero
-* Set the subview's border width to 1 point
+* Set the subview's border width to non-zero

 Easy, huh?
 By removing any one of these lines, this app will not cause the OS to restart.